Maj0o/google-homepage/README.md

 I tried to recreate the initial UI of the google homepage to get used to HTML/CSS.
 I've learned the following:

-- Creating elements;
+- Creating elements
-- Importing icons;
+- Importing icons
-- Applying font styling;
+- Applying font styling
-- Styling buttons;
+- Styling buttons
-- Working with floats.
+- Working with floats

 Page is available on: https://maj0o.github.io/google-homepage/